 - Waterless Pet Bath Enzyme Coat Stain and Odor Remover

-- Fresh Dog Waterless Bath Foam Shampoo
+- Vet's Best Dog Waterless Bath

-The Process Literally Takes Minutes
+The Process Takes Minutes

 However, with waterless shampoo, all you have to do is spray it on, rub it through their fur, and brush it out.

 Then you spray your dog with the waterless shampoo, let it sit for a couple of seconds, and wipe it all off.
 It's the quickest and easiest way to get your dog clean!

 Waterless Shampoo is a Pet Owners Dream Come True!

 For example, if your dog has long hair and is prone to mats and tangles, they should receive a bath more often to keep their fur soft and tangle-free.

-It is a little more expensive, but it will save you from having to wrestle your dog into the bathtub, risking injury to your self and your pup.
+It is a little more expensive, but it will save you from having to wrestle your dog into the bathtub, risking injury to yourself and your pup.

 Remember that for every four waterless shampoo baths, you should give your dog at least one bath with soap and water.